 When hiring internationally, benefits are just as important as salary.
 What qualifies as a standard benefit depends on the country.
 In some places, employees expect private health coverage or pension plans.
 In others, additional paid vacation or parental leave might be more valued.

-Remote helps small businesses offer benefits that match local expectations.
 You can provide healthcare, retirement contributions, and other perks without managing each country’s regulations yourself.
 Offering competitive benefits gives you an advantage when attracting skilled remote employees.

 Creating Contracts and Onboarding New Hires